AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/experience-fragments-target.md

 >[!NOTE]
 >
 >The Adobe Target workspaces do not exist in Adobe Target itself.
-They are defined and managed in Adobe IMS (Identity Management System), then selected for usage across solutions using Adobe I/O integrations.
+They are defined and managed in Adobe IMS (Identity Management System), then selected for usage across solutions using Adobe Developer Console.

 >[!NOTE]
 >